SurveyCTO-field-plug-ins/baseline-text/README.md

 | Parameter key | Parameter value |
 | --- | --- |
 | `ios-inputmode` | Possible values: `none`, `text`, `decimal`, `numeric`, `tel`, `search`, `email`, `url`.
 [Click here for more information about the inputmode attibute.](https://css-tricks.com/everything-you-ever-wanted-to-know-about-inputmode)|

-## How to use

-**To use this plug-in as-is**, just download the [baseline-text.fieldplugin.zip](https://github.com/surveycto/baseline-text/raw/master/extras/test-form/test-form-package.zip) file from this repo, and attach it to your form.

-To create your own field plug-in using this as a template, follow these steps:

-1. Fork this repo
-1. Make changes to the files in the `source` directory.

-    * **Note:** be sure to update the `manifest.json` file as well.

-1. Zip the updated contents of the `source` directory.
-1. Rename the .zip file to *yourpluginname*.fieldplugin.zip (replace *yourpluginname* with the name you want to use for your plug-in).
-1. You may then attach your new .fieldplugin.zip file to your form as normal.

 ## More resources